 Review the zip codes appearing most frequently on your list.
 If you’re in the United States, you can visit the U.S. Census Bureau website and get demographic information about residents in those zip code areas.

 Asking the three libraries whether they collect demographic data when visitors apply for library cards and whether they can share that information with you.
 (Some public agencies offer information about their constituents on their websites.)

 Asking a few standard questions of schools or other groups when they call to sign up for a tour.
 Don’t engage in a lengthy interview, but find out how they heard about your program, why they want to visit it, and whether they have other needs you may be able to address.
 You can gather similar information when collecting registrations online.

-You can find survey subscription services and sample surveys on the web that give ideas about wording questions.
-Two such services are Zoomerang and SurveyMonkey.
+You can also find survey subscription services and sample surveys on the web that give you ideas about wording questions.
+Two such services are SurveyMonkey, and SurveyGizmo, which is a more expensive choice that enables you to embed photos and videos in your survey.
 For a fee, such sources will distribute your surveys by e-mail and tally the results for you.